rackerlabs/rackspace-whitepapers/content/email-hosting/email-fundamentals.md

 Like a PO Box, POP3 only supports a single mailbox.
 You cannot have more than one mailbox.
 Additionally, POP3 does not support folders or directories of any kind.
-Any organization of your e-mail must be done on your local machine.
+Any organization of your email must be done on your local machine.
 Let's take a look at an example POP3 connection.

     # telnet localhost 110